WFAE: Foundation control

 WFAE continued to grow through the next decade.
 It added a satellite station in Hickory, North Carolina, WFHE, at 90.3 MHz, in 1995.
 WFAE's signal is spotty at best in some parts of the North Carolina Foothills.
-WFHE largely simulcasts WFAE, with inserts specific to the Foothills area airing during hourly news breaks.

-More News, Less Music
+WFHE simulcasts WFAE.

+More news, less music

 In 1996, WFAE largely dropped music in favor of a news/talk.
 It was one of the first NPR stations to air NPR's midday news/talk block (The Diane Rehm Show, Fresh Air and Talk of the Nation).
 However, it had been committed to news long before then.

 In 1998, it launched Charlotte Talks, hosted by longtime WBT host Mike Collins.
 Charlotte Talks is a popular local show that focuses on local issues and figures and airs live at 9 a.m.
 Monday through Friday.
 It soon became "the de facto talk show of record in Charlotte".

 In November 2000, WFAE dropped its last jazz program, Jazz Tonight with Barbara Nail, which ran from 8 to midnight weekdays, replacing it with a rerun of Fresh Air, The Todd Mundt Show, and two extra hours of The World Today.

 Weekend programming

-While its weekday lineup consists entirely of news/talk programs provided mostly by NPR, PRI, or the BBC, music provides the basis for some of its weekend programming.
-On Saturday evenings from 9 pm to midnight, WFAE broadcasts 3 hours of mainstream jazz, while on Sunday evenings from 7 p.m. to midnight, WFAE carries PRI's Echoes.
+In April 2023, WFAE dropped its last remaining music programming, consisting of ambient music program Echoes and the rock music talk show Sound Opinions.
 WFAE also used to air a locally produced Sunday evening program of new-age music called Nightscapes, but replaced that with an expanded broadcast of Echoes.
 For many years, WFAE was the originating station for The Thistle & Shamrock, a popular Celtic music show from NPR that originated on WFAE when it was licensed to UNC Charlotte and its host, Fiona Ritchie, was a visiting professor at the university.
 It began as a local program soon after WFAE signed on, and was picked up nationally in 1983.
 Even after WFAE dropped most music programming from its schedule, Thistle remained on the schedule until 2013.